Substance Abuse and Addiction Treatment Resources in Flushing

 Patients in an outpatient treatment program will participate in classes, therapy and healing activities just as residential and PHP patients do, but they spend less time at the facility each week, and they live at home or in housing that is provided on campus.
 They have access to medical care as needed.

-In a national network of rehabilitation facilities like The Recovery Village, there are addiction specialists on staff who will assess your situation and help you to formulate the most effective plan for you.
+In a national network of rehabilitation facilities, there are addiction specialists on staff who will assess your situation and help you to formulate the most effective plan for you.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.